Jin-gie/Monster/README.md

 * Eat: the monsters gains hp against a bit of money

 At a given interval of time, a random action among those above is activated.

+When the monster earn more than 60 coins, the color of the border changes to avoid a too large border.

 It is also possible to restart the game with a new life and to kill the monster.
 The actions of the monster are registered in a log window.